Comparisons

 The Copilot vs Automation Distinction

 Think of it this way.
 A copilot (Legora/Harvey) is like a very smart research assistant sitting next to a lawyer.
 The lawyer still drives every decision, but they get there faster.
-The value is measured in productivity: more work done per hour.
+The value is measured in productivity: more billable hours extracted per task.

 Automation (Bind) is a different model entirely.
 It is a system that handles routine work end-to-end so that experts only get involved when their judgment is genuinely needed.
 The value is measured in business velocity: deals close faster because contracts are no longer a bottleneck.